 That first attempt failed because of insufficient investor demand.
 A year later, DBS successfully took the REIT – renamed CapitaMall Trust – to market.

-This SGD 200 million IPO opened up a new asset class for Singapore investors, and today, Singapore’s REIT market is the largest in Asia (ex-Japan) with a market capitalisation of about SGD 100 billion (as of August 2019).
+This SGD 200 million IPO opened up a new asset class for Singapore investors, and today, Singapore’s REIT market is the largest in Asia (ex-Japan) with a market capitalisation of SGD 87 billion.